LostInBrittany/granite-elements/README.md

 - [granite-external-dependencies](https://github.com/LostInBrittany/granite-external-dependencies) - A set of elements and mixins to grab external dependencies (CSS and JS...)
 - [granite-js-dependencies-grabber](https://github.com/LostInBrittany/granite-js-dependencies-grabber) - A custom element to ensure that non-componentalized, mon-modularized external JavaScript libraries are loader once and only once, and in the right order
 - [granite-timeline](https://github.com/LostInBrittany/granite-timeline) - A timeline rendering element using d3 and d3-timelines plugin
+- [granite-yaml](https://github.com/LostInBrittany/granite-dynamic-yaml) - A set of Custom Elements to deal with YAML files

 ### Polymer 3.x style modules